 This delightful, traditional stone-built terraced cottage is set in the heart of the delightful seaside village of Borth-y-Gest on the Llyn Peninsula in North Wales.
 Originally built around 1850 for the harbour workers in Porthmadog, this Borth-y-Gest cottage is ideal for a peaceful family holiday.
 This Borth-y-Gest cottage provides comfortable accommodation, with quirky features such as sloping floors in the bedrooms, acquired from many years of history.
-There is an open fire warming the sitting room and a door off the kitchen leading to steep steps up to a patio and grassed area where you can sit, relax and enjoy the peace and tranquillity of life in this delightful village.
-The sandy beaches are just a short walk from this Borth-y-Gest cottage and miles of unspoilt coastline and the famous Black Rock Sands can be easily reached along the coastal paths.
-This Borth-y-Gest cottage is a great base for walking, cycling, touring, golf, sightseeing or just lazing on the beach in this lovely area of North Wales.
+The sitting room boasts a lovely Welsh slate fireplace with an open fire, the perfect place to spend the evening discussing the day’s adventures.
+There is a door off the kitchen leading to steep steps up to a patio and grassed area where you can sit, relax and enjoy the peace and tranquillity of life in this delightful village.
+There are sandy beaches just a short walk from this Borth-y-Gest cottage, footpaths through ancient woodland and miles of unspoilt coastline, whilst the famous Black Rock Sands can be reached along the coastal paths.
+This Borth-y-Gest cottage is a great base for walking, birdwatching, cycling, golf, exploring ancient castles and historic properties, and sightseeing, or just lazing on the beach in this picturesque area of North Wales.

 Two bedrooms: 1 x double, 1 x twin.
 Bathroom with bath, shower over, basin, WC and heated towel rail.
 Fitted kitchen.
 Sitting room with dining area and open fire.

 Gas central heating with open fire in sitting room.
 Electric oven, ceramic hob, microwave, fridge/freezer, TV with Freeview, DVD, selection of books and games.
-Fuel, power and starter pack for open fire inc. in rent.
+Fuel and power inc. in rent.
+Fuel for fire available to purchase locally.
 Bed linen and towels inc. in rent.
 Roadside parking.
 Enclosed rear garden with furniture and BBQ.
 Sorry, no pets and no smoking.
-Cafe open all day and restaurant open for lunch 2 mins walk.
+Cafe and restaurant 2 mins walk.
 Shop and pub 1.2 miles.
 Note: Steep steps in rear garden - children to be supervised at all times.
 Note: Although this is a no pet property, the owners' dogs do stay in the property occasionally.
 As such, this property is not completely free of pet traces.